 C. Future plans include:-

-With continued support from Cummins Inc. your Company is committed to develop advancedfuel-efficient and emission-compliant engines that work on a variety of energy sources and comply with futuredomestic emissions and carbon dioxide targets.
+With this support your Company is committed to develop advanced fuel-efficient andemission-compliant products that use a variety of energy sources and comply with futuredomestic emissions and carbon dioxide targets.
 These help to reduce Greenhouse Gasemissions and improve Air Quality whilst also enabling the products to deliver superiorperformance reliability durability and recyclability.

 The total expenditure on R & D was as follows:-

 | ||2 0 2 0 - 2 1 ||2019-20 |

 | ||(f Lacs) ||(f Lacs) |

 |Capital ||1 6 7 7 ||14534 |

 |Recurring ||5 7 4 9 ||4470 |

 |Total R&D expenditure as a percentage of total sales turnover ||1.72% ||3.68% |

 Your Company continues to be Net Foreign Exchange Earner.
 During the year under reviewyour Company exported 6176 engines and 4027 generator sets.
 Foreign exchange earned interms of actual inflows during the year 2020-21 and foreign exchange outgo in terms ofactual outflows during the year 2020-21 were as follows:-